dhis2/capture-app/README.md

 You can find a tutorial on how to install `git` on your machine [here](https://www.atlassian.com/git/tutorials/install-git).

-#### Yarn
+#### Yarn 1

-You can install `yarn` on your machine [here](https://classic.yarnpkg.com/en/docs/install/).
+You can install `yarn 1` on your machine following the instructions [here](https://classic.yarnpkg.com/en/docs/install/).

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+Step by step instructions for setting up a development environment.

 #### 1. Clone the repository